 The couching may be done with a coordinating or contrasting color of floss, depending on the look desired.
 It is especially a desirable technique when working with metallics or other fragile floss.
 If you use contrasting floss, you will get a shadowing effect.
 If you use the same colors, you will get a nice stump work effect.
 Whichever you choose, you will love the way the project turns out.

 Mary Corbet's example of Couching includes pictures and variants of the style.
-She uses contrasting floss so you can see exactly what she means.
-Check out her blog post about Couching here.
+She uses contrasting floss so you can see each step and how the final project should look.
+She has written an entire blog post about Couching .
 If you are still confused you can watch her YouTube video on the stitch.
-You can view it here.
 This is a wonderful step by step tutorial and video.
 If you are more of a hands-on person, these videos are for you.

 Stitch School offers up their lesson on couching.
 They demonstrate a step by step tutorial on the stitch.

 You will notice that they also use contrasting thread to show what the stitch should end up looking like.
 The examples she shows are absolutely beautiful.
 Check out her work and the tutorial on her website.

 The last tutorial on Couching is from The Craftinomicon.
 Although her tutorial does not use contrasting colors as examples, she does show how the piece will look with floss of the same color.This is a good idea so you can see both way to do this stitch.
 This tutorial is perfect for those who have somewhat of an idea of how to do this process but still needs a little bit of help understanding, It may be a bit advanced for the novice, but it is still very good to see how a final project should look.
 For those of you who are concerned with the way the back of a project looks, she shows you that also.